 Although the introduction of the steam gunboat, which could make progress against the wind, had played a part in reducing piracy it was the determination to destroy pirate bases that lead to the final demise.
 This was not to say that a spectacular engagement at sea did not add to demoralisation of the renegades.
 Some pirates sailed in long open boats not unlike those which had been used by the Vikings.
 Neither sail nor oars could save them from the power of two 60 HP Forester steam engines, however, and a small fleet of such raiders was almost destroyed after being intercepted by the Nemesis.
 Similar destruction was wrought by a small steam gunboat when a pirate fleet that had been raiding off the east coast of the Peninsula, made the mistake of venturing into waters off Sarawak.

-As the Saracen began to sail up the east coast of the peninsula Richards had to keep in mind that wherever the Saracen went she would be seen as a, sometimes unwelcome, representative of British sea power.
-Such a role would require delicacy in areas of tension and this coast was an area of tension.
+As the Saracen began to sail up the east coast of the Peninsula Richards had to keep in mind that wherever the Saracen went she would be seen as a, sometimes unwelcome, representative of British sea power.
+Such a role would require delicacy in areas of tension and this coast was certainly an area of tension.

-Although the Browning Treaty had opened the door to free trade, Siam, under King Mongkut continued to exert pressure on her southern neighbours (see Chapter 20).
-Two states on the eastern seaboard of the Peninsula were Terengganu and Keletan.
+Although the Bowring Treaty had opened the door to free trade, Siam, under King Mongkut continued to exert pressure on her southern neighbours (see Chapter 20).
+Two states on the eastern seaboard of the Peninsula were Terengganu and Kalantan.
 As with Kedah each of these states had sent Bunga Mas to Bangkok and the official Siamese view was that both had tributary status.
 This was disputed by the rulers of the states who, although acknowledging Siamese suzerain, asserted they were actually independent.
 They took the position that occasional Siamese demands for money and supplies were illegal and need not be complied with.
 The general policy of the East India Company was to avoid promises of support to the Malay states and avoid intervention until it became absolutely essential, but interest in the area could be usefully shown through occasionally ‘showing the flag’ and giving a demonstration of firepower.
 Small though she might be the Saracen could play a useful role in this respect.

 Before the C14th the inhabitants of Terengganu had, like those other polities with a seaboard on the Gulf of Siam, practiced animanism overlaid with a fusion of Hindu-Buddhism.
 However, Islam was eventually brought by merchants from Arabia and Terengganu is regarded as the first Malay state to have received and then adopted this religion.
-The main town of Terengganu, which was to the south of Keletan, was called Tringano by Richards (Kuala Terengannu today).
+The main town of Terengganu, which was to the south of Kalantan, was called Tringano by Richards (Kuala Terengannu today).
 It lay at the mouth of the Tringano River, access to which was obstructed by a bar.
 However, once over the bar, which was covered by only 7 feet of water at low tide, a ship could find a good anchorage close to the town and the Saracen took advantage of this.

 On a chart produced on the basis of the surveys made by the Saracen there is a helpful drawing showing the approach to Tringano.
 On either side of the river mouth are dense groves of palm trees but two features would have confirmed to a look-out on a ship bound for Tringano that this was the river on which the port stood.
-In the distance, to the south-west of the town, was a volcanic cone, which Richards called ‘remarkable, and not far from the anchorage was a small hill, Bukit Puteri, on top of which stood a fort.
+In the distance, to the south-west of the town, was a volcanic cone, which Richards called ‘remarkable’, and not far from the anchorage was a small hill, Bukit Puteri, on top of which stood a fort.
 In times of conflict this could serve as a useful strong point but everything was peaceful when the Saracen arrived and the Raja of Terengganu, Sultan Umar, had apparently ordered that his flag be displayed on the ramparts when any vessel passed within signalling distance.
 This appears to have been a welcoming gesture, which was underscored when Richards visited the port to make a survey.
 He said he found the Raja very hospitable and in fact, all along the coast of Terengganu, the inhabitants proved to be friendly.
 Such cordiality may have been as a result of a desire to encourage the British to extend their protection against the Siamese and if so they may have been comforted on seeing the Saracen launch Congreve’s rockets.
-Richards, however, must have known he would have to ensure Siamese officials further along the coast did not take offence at this display.
-He needed to show himself as an even handed representative of the British government.
+Richards, however, must have known he would have to ensure Siamese officials further north did not take offence at this display for needed to show himself as an even handed representative of the British government.

 Chapter 24 - Gulf of Siam surveys - To Tringano